bopjesvla/hitch/README.md

 File an issue for feature requests/bug reports.

-Perform a pull request if you solved an issue.
+Perform a pull request and link the issue it solves.